Lead stories from "First Look with Scott Cox's" Big 6:

-In case you missed it over the weekend, here are the stories that are trending across bakersfield.com
+In case you missed it, here are the stories that are trending across bakersfield.com

 THE ENERGY REPORT